iotempire/iotempower/doc/first-node.rst

 To create such a system folder, we need to copy one of the folders of the cloned git repository to the outside of the repository.
 Let's assume the new system is called "demo" and our first node should be called "test01".
+(The pi image has such a folder setup in iot-systems.
+In older versions of the pi-image though there are some old variables in the system.conf.
+Pay attention too its content below.)

 To create the initial folder via the command-line, do the following: